Raid the Quarry

 “Hard rock lives, and its name is Raid the Quarry.” - Unstarving Musician’s Podcast

 Call them “the kings of loud.”
 Call them pop-punk, emo, or 90’s throwback.
 Call them rock and roll.
 Whatever you call them, Raid the Quarry is on a mission to keep rock alive.
-With an aggressive but accessible combination of growling guitars and memorable melodies, the North Carolina quartet’s punk-inflected style should appeal to fans of Anberlin, Foo Fighters, and Jimmy Eat World.
+With an aggressive but accessible combination of growling guitars and memorable melodies, the North Carolina quartet’s punk-inflected style should appeal to fans of Bayside, Foo Fighters, and Jimmy Eat World.

 The lead single, “S.O.S,” was released ahead of the album, accompanied by a music video directed by Jaiden Frost (Cultus Black).
 Stranger Things-esque, “S.O.S.” was filmed on location at Panic Point Haunted Forest in Youngsville, NC, utilizing the horror-themed scenes to visualize the isolation and despair felt by those struggling with thoughts of suicide or self-harm.
 The song explores the darkness of that experience, acting as an honest cry for help and a declaration of hope.
-Logan Christopher of Obsidian Darling is featured on the track.
+Logan Christopher of Obsidian Darling features on the track.

 Daniel Stidham / Vocals, Guitar